adinsa/huffman/README.md

 # huffman
-A toy implementation of Huffman file compression (and a foray into Scala)
+A toy implementation of Huffman file compression (and a foray into Scala).

 Uses Maven with [scala-maven-plugin](http://davidb.github.io/scala-maven-plugin/) so it may be run without installing Scala.